solana-labs/solana/book/src/solana-scripts.md

 Once the instruction is invoked, the script is resumed from the last point of execution.

-## Methods
+## Script Wallet Methods

 A TTP needs the ability to create pubkeys and generate signatures for those keys.
 At script creation time the loader program may authorize specific pubkeys that the script and only the script can sign with.
-To ensure that these keys cannot be signed by the client, the addresses are derived from a sha256 of the script pubkey and the key sequence number.
+To ensure that these keys cannot be signed by the client, the addresses are derived from a sha256 of the script pubkey and the key index number.

 * `pub fn keypair_pubkey(key_index: u64) -> Pubkey`